Home News Jersey City News Hudson County To Host Nonprofit Revenue Workshop March 24

 Rising Service Demand And Limited Resources Create Financial Challenges

-County officials said nonprofit organizations throughout Hudson County are experiencing increasing demand for services while continuing to operate with limited budgets.
+County officials said nonprofit organizations across Hudson County are experiencing increased demand for services while operating with limited budgets.

-Many organizations depend on funding systems that were already fragile before recent economic changes.
-Demand for services continues to increase while many traditional funding sources remain competitive or limited.
+Many organizations rely on funding systems that were already fragile before recent economic changes.
+Demand for services continues to grow while traditional funding sources remain competitive or limited.

-These conditions have increased the need for organizations to examine their financial structures and funding strategies.
+These conditions have led organizations to review financial structures and funding strategies.

-The workshop will explore ways nonprofits can strengthen revenue systems by expanding funding sources to include individual donations, institutional support, partnerships, and earned income opportunities connected to their mission.
+The workshop will examine approaches for strengthening revenue systems through individual donations, institutional support, partnerships, and earned income opportunities connected to an organization’s mission.

 Fundraising Well Founder Kerry P. Watterson Will Lead The Training Session

-The workshop will be led by Kerry P. Watterson, founder and CEO of Fundraising Well, a nonprofit resource development and strategic fundraising firm based in Jersey City.
+The session will be led by Kerry P. Watterson, founder and CEO of Fundraising Well, a nonprofit resource development and strategic fundraising firm based in Jersey City.

 Watterson has worked with nonprofit organizations on revenue strategy, donor engagement programs, and initiatives focused on sustainable growth.